 I can’t speak for everyone else ever, but watching some of Vice Network’s second season of Dark Side Of The Ring at times was pretty hard.
-Particularly with subjects I was close to.
-Some real characters like Owen Hart and Herb Abrams.
+Particularly with subjects I was close to—some real characters like Owen Hart and Herb Abrams.
 Owen Hart was really was an example of Heaven on Earth.

 I spent significant time with Owen Hart.
 First in Japan in the early ’90s, when he shined over there with an incredible Juniors division.
 The one led by Jushin Lyger/Keichi Yamada and his famous workhorse dojo that was separate from NJPW’s overall one.
-Owen was always serious about his craft from his innovative aerial offense to his mat and chain wrestling.
+Owen was always serious about his craft, from his innovative aerial offense to his mat and chain wrestling.
 From classic Calgary Stampede to NJPW to his U.S. indie debut on Joel Goodhart’s TWA in 1991.
-Then, the long stretch in WWF, he showed his big kid fun side that we all treasure to this day.
+Then, the long stretch in WWF showed his big kid fun side that we all treasure to this day.
 The master rib artist we all loved.

 Owen Hart and The Ribsters After Him

 He was following in the footsteps of Bill “Percy Pringle/Paul Bearer” Moody to earlier “champeens” like Fred Blassie, Mr. Fuji, Johnny Valentine, and Buddy Rogers.
 As well as the earliest major rib artists in Vic and Ted Christy.
 They always asked me about him as if he might try duplicating and modernizing their classic practical jokes.
 Rewatching and having to re-dwell on all those feelings of loss during the Owen DSOTR special was brutal.
-Just like the emotions from the first documentary of Dark Side Of The Ring season two about someone I also traveled the road with globally.
+Just like the emotions from the first documentary of Dark Side Of The Ring season two about someone, I also traveled the road with globally.
 Extremely difficult to re-live and re-dredge up feelings long stifled but now unearthed.
 But it also reminded many of us why we miss Owen each day.
 And some of his real and biz family members like Smith Hart.

 Owen was one of the most gifted wrestling athletes, particularly in Japan.
 Even though father Stu said Owen was the quickest, most straightforward of these boys to break in, Owen’s priorities were first to his family.
 Making sure he provided for Martha, his wife, and their kids.
-Owen was one of the few boys like Chris Candido, to pull out his wallet and show the latest family photos.
+Owen was one of the few boys like Chris Candido to pull out his wallet and show the latest family photos.
 Owen Hart hung with me when I returned to Japan in 1990 to New Japan’s famous Keio Plaza hotel.
 Here he messed a bit with Leon “Vader” White’s character mask when Leon had left his luggage on a sofa for a few minutes.
 And also with Leon’s then-famous shoulder cover fairly substantial gimmick.
 The one that blew smoke out from several openings at the top.

 He and another Calgary athlete also showed their playful sides.
 Calling up and waking Stan Hansen from the front desk phone.
-Calling Stan’s AJPW/Baba hotel room (he was also on tour there at the same time) at midnight.
+Calling Stan’s AJPW/Baba hotel room (he was also on tour there simultaneously) at midnight.
 We thought Stan would be pissed, but he zoomed over to join us.
 He probably wanted my photos from some of his earlier U.S. matches for Leroy McGuirk to a significant 70 Atlanta Christmas show bout.
 Bill Watts would later take over for from Leroy in his MidSouth To UWF great promotions.

-When Owen was with the WWF, any time I was photographing one of their shows near where I lived he and later Bret would ask to be driven after the show to their aunt’s house.
+When Owen was with the WWF, any time I was photographing one of their shows near where I lived, he and later Bret would ask to be driven after the show to their aunt’s house.
 I think Helen Hart’s sister lived in the very upscale Piedmont area of the East Bay.
 Their aunt and uncle were wonderfully gracious folks.
 No attitude even though they lived amongst millionaires up there.
 Both Owen and Bret Hart would always beam when they’d see their family there.
-But they still made it a point to see them when they were in the area.
-Even when Bret came into Oakland to see some of his favorite teams like the A’s and Raiders.
+But they still made it a point to see them when they were in the area, even when Bret came into Oakland to see some of his favorite teams like the A’s and Raiders.

 Owen Hart And Respect